imba-js/runner/README.md

     script: echo "deploying ${STAGE} to ${URL}"
 ```

 You have to keep in mind, that no environment variables from your current process are passed into the scripts.
-If you
+The only
+exception to this is `PATH` variable which is passed automatically when available.

-want to pass some, you need to mention them specifically:
+If you want to pass some other environment variables into your scripts, you need to mention them specifically:

 ```yaml
 scripts: